cdrummey216/whoami/whoami.md

 Imagine yourself as a ship at sea, the sounds of the waves surround you and above in the clear sky, you can see the stars innumerable.
 With one hand on the helm, you keep your eye fixed on a single star.
 A straight line can be traced from the tip of your bow, off the horizon. and upwards, until it reaches your star.
 You are determined and calm because you have a destination and the passion to get there.
 All you have to do is keep your eye on that star.

-A star can be something, anything, that acts as a waypoint for the self, or a guiding influence on the things we do, the things we think, and the things we say.
+A star can be something, anything, that acts as a waypoint for the Self, or a guiding influence on the things we do, the things we think, and the things we say.

 Do you perceive your sense of self?
 Are you *you*?
 To perceive our selves, we must perceive the world that we live in.
 To *perceive the world (real-time)* is to *frame the world around us*. *Framing* is to *understand* and *comprehend* the world in real-time.

 * The equation for identity (fc, c = 1 − ϕ) encapsulates who you are and what you are in real-time.
-When you are aware of the variable answers used in the formula for the self (a, b), you also understand what you are because the variable answers are data points about your self as you persist through time.
+When you are aware of the variable answers used in the formula for the Self (a, b), you also understand what you are because the variable answers are data points about your self as you persist through time.
 What you are is a reflection of how you live in real-time, the things you think, do, say, speak and act.
 * The constant of proportionality for truth is important in variable answers, because untrue variable answers ultimately skew the concept of what you are.
 * Simultaneously accepting who you are and knowing what you are aligns the present with the past and the future.
 If you accept who you are here and now and comprehend that what you are proceeds from the past, then what lies before you is the future.
 * Together, they will dull the sharpness of the past (memory) and will cut a straight line to the future (anticipation).